Prevention and Intervention

 Universal screening for behavioral health issues can help with early identification of students who are at-risk or in need of intervention, as research suggests that significantly more students require mental health or behavioral services than those who currently receive them.
 Seattle Public Schools administers selected behavioral health screeners at designated grade levels within many of our schools.
 These screening tools include the Strengths and Difficulties Questionnaire, Check Yourself, and Global Appraisal of Individual Needs.
 We recognize that family is the first source of support for a child’s behavioral health and ensure parents/guardians are notified of any intent to screen their child, given the opportunity to preview the screening materials, and provided the option to remove their child from participation.
 Please contact your child’s school to learn more about any screenings they may be administering to students.

 SBIRT (Screening, Brief Intervention, and Referral To Services) is a framework that the Seattle Public Schools Prevention and Intervention Program supports at several secondary schools.
 SBIRT includes a universal screening component using the Check Yourself screener.
-You can learn more about the program on our SBIRT page.

 Healthy Youth Survey